-Almost 59 percent of patients served by hospice nationally do not have a cancer diagnosis.
+The majority of patients served by hospice nationally do not have a cancer diagnosis.
 Hospice serves people with any life-limiting illness.

 Is hospice care only appropriate when there are just days or weeks to live?

-While hospice can provide important care at any point in an illness, it is most effective when there is time to help a patient and family navigate the countess medical, personal, emotional, and spiritual difficulties a serious illness raises.
+While hospice can provide important care at any point in an illness, it is most effective when there is time to help a patient and family navigate the countess medical, personal, emotional and spiritual difficulties a serious illness raises.

 Does hospice hasten death?